Super Netball: History

 Following the demise of the Magpies, speculation circled as to who would be awarded the eighth license for the 2024 season and beyond.
 Submissions for the new license closed on 20 June 2023, with as many as six initial bids being whittled down to two by the closing date, according to media reports.
 On 21 July 2023, the league announced that the Sports Entertainment Network (SEN), led by chief executive Craig Hutchison, was awarded the license for a team to be based in south-east Melbourne.
 As part of the licensing agreement, Netball Australia will operate the team for the rest of 2023 before transitioning to SEN for 2024 and beyond.
 ABC News reported that the SEN bid was preferred by broadcasters Fox Netball over the alternate bid put forward by Netball Victoria, which suggested a regional team 'floating' between Geelong, Bendigo or Ballarat.

+Two years after the Magpies demise, speculation arose that Giants Netball might also be removed from the competition.
+As the side's form dipped throughout 2024 and 2025 and financial losses accumulated, ABC News reported that hospitality and lifestyle franchise Mounties Group (owner of the Mounties Rugby League Football Club) were interested in acquiring the license held by Giants Netball.
+By the end of the 2026 season, in which the Giants won only one game, both Sports Entertainment Network (SEN) and Wests Group (owner of the Newcastle Knights rugby league club) were in discussions with Netball New South Wales about taking over the license.
+On 3 August 2026, Netball Australia announced it had approved a transfer of license ownership from Giants Netball to Sports Entertainment Network, making SEN the owner of two franchises in the competition.
+The Giants branding was discontinued, and on 19 August SEN revealed the team would be called the Sydney Sirens, accompanied by a coral and teal colour palette.
+The name has been objected to by representatives of the Sydney Sirens ice hockey team, who compete in the Australian Women's Ice Hockey League and reportedly intend to lodge a formal opposition to SEN's trademark application.